Interested in applying to the General Surgery residency program at the KU School of Medicine? Learn about the application process here.

 We offer a very diverse surgical training experience at several locations.
 Most of our training happens at the University of Kansas Medical Center's main campus - a quaternary referral center and hands down the largest and busiest hospital system between Denver and St. Louis.
 Here we have a high volume, high acuity experience caring for the most complex surgical patients in the region.
 This experience is balanced by excellent rotations at community and rural hospitals, outpatient surgery centers, and even internationally in Malawi, Africa.

 We offer an individualized research program where residents can spend 1-2 years of dedicated research time or complete a minimum research rotation depending on their interests and career goals.
 Within our system, we have extensive exposure to all the surgical subspecialties.
-Recent graduates of this program have had incredible success in matching into the foremost fellowship programs of their choice, including: pediatric surgery, surgical oncology, cardiothoracic surgery, transplant surgery, vascular surgery, surgical critical care, colorectal surgery, and breast surgical oncology- all within the last 4 years!
+Recent graduates of this program have had incredible success in matching into the foremost fellowship programs of their choice, including: pediatric surgery, surgical oncology, cardiothoracic surgery, transplant surgery, vascular surgery, surgical critical care, colorectal surgery, and breast surgical oncology.
 Several of our recent graduates have also stepped right into busy general surgery practices without fellowship training; this is an attestation of how prepared they were to operate independently after graduating from this program.

 We feel our surgical training here at KU is on par with any academic center in the country, yet we still maintain a collegial, down-to-earth, and family-friendly culture.
 We have a fun and diverse mix of residents including single, newlyweds, and residents with young families; all of which are strongly supported by our program and faculty.